Rules and Guidelines Here:

 For example, Barefoot Ministries is an arm of the Nazarene Publishing House, that is promoting books on lectio divina, and even books that are teaching our youth to pray using prayer beads, and the use of pagan practices like prayer labyrinths.
 The use of prayer labyrinths is also on the rise, at schools such as Trevecca Nazarene University.
 Parents need to be warned of these trends so they can make informed decisions on whether to send their children to these schools, some of which are deceiving our youth with these unbiblical practices and teachings.

-I have been a Nazarene all my life, yet it grieves me to see these things happening.
+I had been a Nazarene all my life (until 2017 when I gave up my membership), yet it grieves me to see these things happening.
 My first loyalty is to the Lord Jesus Christ, and to defend the faith that was once for all entrusted to the saints.
 May God’s Holy Spirit move upon those who are propagating these heresies, and convict their hearts to repentance.
 If not, may God remove those professors and pastors who are poisoning our youth with unbiblical teachings in our universities and churches.
 In the words of Jude:

 - Beloved, while I was very diligent to write to you concerning our common salvation, I found it necessary to write to you exhorting you to contend earnestly for the faith which was once for all delivered to the saints.
 4 For certain men have crept in unnoticed, who long ago were marked out for this condemnation, ungodly men, who turn the grace of our God into lewdness and deny the only Lord Godand our Lord Jesus Christ.